rollkit/docs/tutorials/celestia-da.md

 ignite rollkit init
 ```

-This will create a `$HOME/.gm` directory with all the chain configuration files.
+This will create a `$HOME/.gm` directory with the chain configuration files.

 ## 🧰 Configuring your sovereign rollup {#configuring-your-sovereign-rollup}

-From the `$HOME/gm` directory, generate the `rollkit.toml` file by running:
+From the `$HOME/gm` directory, generate a `rollkit.toml` file by running:

 ```bash
 rollkit toml init